ClarkMcGrew/dune-nd500/README.md

 A meta-repository to setup a working environment for DUNE ndx work.
 This will download and compile the necessary support code.

+## Requirements

+This assumes that your shell is bash, and all of the shell scripts described assume bash is installed in "/bin/bash".
+A lot of the installed code assumes that you are using at least gcc 4.9.x, and it hasn't been tested against other compilers.

 ## Installation

 This is installed by cloning the package from github.
 This won't make any